 Where can I get further information?

 As people live longer, the Government believes too many people are not preparing for what could be a long retirement.
-Automatic enrolment means staff, who are not already in a workplace pension scheme, are put into one by their employer as a matter of course.
-If they do not want to be in the pension scheme, they must actively choose to opt out (although they may ask to re-join the scheme at a later date).
+Automatic enrolment means all employers have to automatically enrol certain staff into a pension scheme and make contributions towards it.
+Usually the staff member will also have to make contributions to the pension scheme which the Government may top up with tax relief.
+If they do not want to be in the pension scheme, the staff member must actively choose to opt out (although they may ask to re-join the scheme at a later date).

 Some of the keys things you will have to do as an employer under auto enrolment include:-